sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 or wanting to learn more about the ecosystem.
 In total, at least fifty-seven people were in attendance!

-{{< figure
-      src="./images/first-day.jpg"
-      link="./images/first-day.jpg"
-      target="_blank"
+{{<figure
+  src="images/first-day.jpg"
   title="Some of the participants from the first day" caption="We are about to watch Christian present some of the advancements that have happened in the Matrix ecosystem over the past year."
 >}}

 The summit was held at c-base, an open-source-focused hackerspace in the heart